- As low as $110/Night

 - Approximately 1000 square feet

-Gorgeously sited in the heart of Beaufort's historic district "Old Point" which has been the backdrop for many movies -including "The Big Chill"-, and which is known for its beautiful streets, pretty live oaks draped with Spanish moss and photogenic homes, this striking 1,000+/- sq. ft., one-bedroom sun-filled bungalow is diagonally across from the breathtaking 'Reflection Pond' and is on the path of the carriage tours.
-Front and side porches let you savor balmy breezes and are the ideal setting for a peaceful conversation or reading a book.
-Just a few blocks from the inter-coastal waterway, eateries, shopping, USCB (home of the Beaufort Film Festival) and the much filmed Pinckney Park, it's also an simple drive to Hunting Island's striking beaches, an hour from Savannah and 90 mins. to Charleston.
+Elegantly sited in the heart of Beaufort's historic district "Old Point" which has been the backdrop for many movies -including "The Big Chill"-, and which is known for its striking streets, impressive live oaks draped with Spanish moss and beautiful homes, this appealing 1,000+/- sq. ft., one-bedroom sun-filled bungalow is diagonally across from the breathtaking 'Reflection Pond' and is on the path of the carriage tours.
+Front and side porches let you appreciate balmy breezes and are the ideal setting for a peaceful conversation or reading a book.
+It also has a dedicated terrace on King St with a istro table and grille so one can savor dining 'al fresco'.
+Just a few blocks from the inter-coastal waterway, eateries, shopping, USCB (home of the Beaufort Film Festival) and the much filmed Pinckney Park, it's also an painless drive to Hunting Island's striking beaches, an hour from Savannah and 90 mins. to Charleston.
+(Note: max.
+2 guests allowed)

 About the Area

 Located in Beaufort, this vacation home is in the city center.
-Spanish Moss Trail and Broome Lane Trailhead are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.
+Cat Island Driving Range and Sanctuary Golf Club are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Henry C. Chambers Waterfront Park and Spanish Moss Trail.

 Special Instructions